mmusaib/expo-skeleton-loading/README.md

 This will clear the bundler cache and you are ready to go.

+> **NOTE:** If you face issues in production version like app crashes, then you will need to add @react-native-masked-view/masked-view.
+> For that command is npx expo install @react-native-masked-view/masked-view

 # 😎 Displaying the skeleton loading
 All you need is to just import the skeleton loading component, and in between the